Collessie: The Melville Tomb

-The central feature of the churchyard is 'the Melville Tomb', the mausoleum of the local lairdly family of Melville of Halhill, which was restored from a ruinous condition in 2004.
-It was erected in 1609 to house the remains of Christian Boswell, the wife of the courtier, diplomat and memoirist Sir James Melville of Halhill.
+The central feature of the churchyard is the Melville Tomb, the mausoleum of the local family of Melville of Halhill or Easter Collessie, It was erected in 1609 to house the remains of Christian Boswell, the wife of the courtier, diplomat and memoirist James Melville of Halhill.
 She was a Boswell of Balmuto, an estate north of Burntisland.

-Sir James Melville and Christian Boswell had four children; the most well known being the poet Elizabeth Melville, Lady Culross, who named one of her daughters Christian.
-Presumably, the mausoleum received Sir James's body in 1617, and is now somewhat inaccurately described on the information board next to it simply as 'the tomb of Sir James Melville of Halhill'.
-The Collessie mausoleum gradually fell prey to neglect and became a ruin: the carved heraldic shields that once filled niches on the walls are gone, as has the date '1609', recorded as late as 1895.
+James Melville and Christian Boswell had four children; the most well known being the poet Elizabeth Melville, Lady Culross, who named one of her daughters Christian.
+Presumably, the mausoleum received Sir James's body in 1617, and is now somewhat inaccurately described on the information board next to it simply as "the tomb of Sir James Melville of Halhill".
+The Collessie mausoleum gradually fell prey to neglect and became a ruin: the carved heraldic shields that once filled niches on the walls are gone, as has the date "1609", recorded as late as 1895.

-Before restoration, the Melville Tomb was already well known in 'funerary' literature, because it bears two seven-line stanzas of Scots-language verse.
+Before restoration in 2004, the Melville Tomb was already well known in funerary literature, because it bears two seven-line stanzas of Scots language verse.
 These are inscribed on the outer wall, which forms part of the churchyard boundary, and overlooks what was formerly the principal highway to St Andrews.
 Now damaged, it was transcribed and published complete in 1895.
+The poems are attributed to Elizabeth Melville.

-The Collessie poem makes no mention of Christian Boswell or her husband, but constitutes a short sermon about sin, redemption, death, burial and resurrection.
+The Collessie poem makes no mention of Christian Boswell or James Melville, but constitutes a short sermon about sin, redemption, death, burial and resurrection.
 The second stanza sternly denounces the widespread practice of burying bodies inside churches, and its striking first line has twice been used in the titles of articles on burial practices.
-Both these articles discuss The Blame of Kirk-Buriall, Tending to Perswade Cemeteriall Civilitie, by Mr William Birnie, Minister of Lanark (Edinburgh, 1606), edited W.B.D.D.
-Turnbull (London, 1833).